 The benefits of repowering this boat were many; the new engines are lighter, technologically more advanced, have increased reliability and have superior longevity compared to the older models.
 Technological and innovative advances have introduced great leaps forward, such as freshwater cooling which eliminate corrosion, new and lighter parts which means more power as well as greater speed without going up an engine size.

 At the end of the day, the simple question is whether you (still) love your boat.
-If the answer is yes, check out our previous blog about 3 things to consider when considering repowering and give us a call for a quote for repowering your boat.
+If the answer is yes, check out our previous blog about 10 Things to Consider with Marine Engine Repowering and give us a call for a quote for repowering your boat.